 As we bump up the heat in our homes in the fall, the air becomes drier, and indoor houseplants need more moisture.
 Under or over watering can become a problem.
-This can be easily avoided by placing the plant container
+This can be easily avoided by placing the plant container in/on one of the following:

-- in a large bowl or tray with pebbles or gravel - in a plant dish with raised ribs on the surface - in long gravel filled trays that accommodate several plants - in a terrarium or Wardian case (an early version of the terrarium) - on a capillary mat (a self-watering system) in a sturdy leak-proof tray
+- A large bowl or tray with pebbles or gravel. - A plant dish with raised ribs on the surface. - Long gravel filled trays that accommodate several plants. - A terrarium or Wardian case (an early version of the terrarium). - A capillary mat (a self-watering system) in a sturdy leak-proof tray.

 Keep the pot above the water level to avoid soil saturation and root rot.
 Symptoms of this are yellowing leaves.
 Exposure to cold air or insufficient light can also cause yellowed leaves.
 Most plants are in a resting, or dormant, phase in winter brought on by lower light levels.
 They need less water, and that is best accomplished by watering from the bottom of the pot.

 African violets respond well to this type of watering as their leaves do not like to be wet.
 Plants will appreciate the added humidity as they consume less water, especially those near heat sources and drafty windows.
 Exceptions are succulents and cacti that thrive on dry environments.